How to Get the Kids Cooking for Father's Day

 For the dad who likes to enjoy his day relaxing and snacking on tidbits here and there, make the Father's Day cooking project a snack.
-Try a mix for noshing, soft pretzels to go with a favorite beer, or even nachos for a family game or movie.
+Try a soft pretzels to go with a favorite beer, or even nachos for a family game or movie.
 Older children who like to cook can pull together simple recipes more dependent on measurement and assembly lightly supervised.
 The youngest of helpers can tackle tasks like stirring or measuring and adding dry ingredients.

 Full Meal Deals